Quasigraphs and skeletal partitions: Removing bad leaves

 Let us mention that although the incorporation of the decisive hyperedges in the signature of a quasigraph may have seemed unnecessary (mainly thanks to Lemma~\ref{l:qc}), the present section is the reason why we chose this definition.
 In fact, the only situation in our arguments when the comparison of the decisive hyperedges is relevant is immediately after a switch, as in Lemma~\ref{l:stable-bad} below.

 We first prove that switching a bad leaf of $\pi$ does not affect the (anti)connecti\-vi\-ty of $\pi$ on a set of vertices.

-\begin{lemma} Let $\pi$ be a quasigraph in $H$ and $X\subseteq V(H)$.
+\begin{lemma} Let $\pi$ be an acyclic quasigraph in $H$ and $X\subseteq V(H)$.
 Suppose that $\pi$ has a bad leaf $u$ and $\sigma$ is obtained from $\pi$ by switching at $u$.
 The following holds: \begin{enumerate}[\quad(i)] \item if $\pi$ is anticonnected on $X$, then so is $\sigma$, \item if $\pi$ is connected on $X$, then so is $\sigma$. \end{enumerate} \end{lemma} \begin{proof} We prove (i).
 Suppose that $\pi$ is anticonnected on $X$, but the quasigraph $\sigma$ (in a hypergraph $\tilde H$ related to $H$) is not.
-The definition implies that there is a partition $\PP$ of $X$ such that for every hyperedge $f$ of $\tilde H$ crossing $\PP$, $\sigma(f)$ crosses $\PP$.
-At the same time, there is a hyperedge $e$ of $H$ such that $e$ crosses $\PP$ but $\pi(e)$ does not.
+The definition implies that there is a partition $\PP$ of $X$ such that for every $\PP$-crossing hyperedge $f$ of $\tilde H$, $\sigma(f)$ is not contained in any class of $\PP$.
+At the same time, there is a $\PP$-crossing hyperedge $e$ of $H$ such that $\pi(e)$ is contained in some class of $\PP$.
 Clearly, $e$ must be incident with $u$ (since the other hyperedges exist both in $H$ and $\tilde H$, and the values of $\pi$ and $\sigma$ coincide).

-Let the neighbours of $u$ in $\tilde H$ be labelled as in Figure~\ref{fig:bad}b.
+Let the neighbours of $u$ in $\tilde H$ be labelled as in Figure~\ref{fig:bad}(b).
 Let $A$ be the class of $\PP$ containing $u$; by the above property of $\sigma$, we can easily see that $a\in A$ if $a\in X$, and similarly for $b$ and $d$.
-This implies that $c\in X-A$ and $e=ucd$, but then $\pi(ucd)$ crosses $\PP$, a contradiction.
+This implies that $c\in X\setminus A$ and $e=ucd$, but then $\pi(ucd)$ crosses $\PP$, a contradiction.

 Part (ii) is immediate from the fact that $\pi^* = \sigma^*$. \end{proof}